 Here is a brief history of Risperdal settlements.

 State of Texas v.
 Johnson & Johnson (2012)

 In January 2012, Johnson & Johnson agreed to pay $158 million to settle a lawsuit filed by the State of Texas alleging that J&J illegally marketed Risperdal to state residents on Medicaid.

 After the settlement, Texas attorney general Greg Abbott stated: “Johnson & Johnson’s scheme to profit from the Medicaid program by overstating the safety and effectiveness of an expensive drug and improperly influencing officials ended up costing taxpayers millions of dollars.”

 In August 2012, Johnson & Johnson agreed to pay $181 million to 36 states and the District of Columbia to settle fraud charges related to its unlawful marketing of Risperdal.
 The New York Times reported, “In resolving the allegations by the states, Janssen did not admit wrongdoing or that it violated the law and said it settled to avoid ‘unnecessary expense and a prolonged legal process.’”

 Banks et al v.
 Johnson & Johnson (2012)

 Aron Banks was prescribed Risperdal off-label at age nine: the drug caused him to grow breasts so large, they had to be surgically removed.
 He was the first Risperdal plaintiff whose case went to trial.
-After just one day in court, Johnson & Johnson saw the writing on the wall and settled Mr. Banks’ case for an undisclosed amount.
+After just one day in court, Johnson & Johnson settled Mr. Banks’ case for an undisclosed amount.